wengineering-works/seekgits/README.md

-# SeekGits - Implementation Plan (v2)
+# Seekgits

 A CLI tool for transparent, deterministic encryption of secrets in git repositories.

 ## Overview

-SeekGits encrypts sensitive files (like `.env`) so they can be committed to git.
-Unlike the original GPG-only approach, this version uses **hybrid encryption** for deterministic output - the same plaintext always produces the same ciphertext, which is essential for git's change detection.
+Seekgits encrypts sensitive files (like `.env`) so they can be committed to git.
+These files are stored in a `secrets.json` file at the root of each repo, and are encrypted with gpg keys so each file has unique user access.

 ### Key Features